IDEs for Kotlin development

 Other IDEs support

-To use Kotlin in other IDEs or text editors, you can download the latest Kotlin command-line compiler (
+You can use any text editor to write the Kotlin code, but without IDE-related features: code formatting, debugging tools, and so on.
+To use Kotlin in text editors, you can download the latest Kotlin command-line compiler (